GrahamCHill/Projection/py_backend_logic/DATABASE.md

 # Database System Documentation

-This document provides information about the database system implemented in the CV Quality Scanner application.
+This document provides information about the database system implemented in the Projection application.

 ## Overview